-Managing collaboration between the health and agricultural sectors committee, and the recently formed food safety office.
+Managing collaboration between the health and agricultural sectors

+These sectors primarily interact through the 5-a-day Consortium for fruit and vegetable matters, the exports' committee, and the recently formed food safety office.
 Both the Consortium and the exports committee convene mostly at the large agro-industrial export businesses; while links to small producers, who supply almost 80% of the fruits and vegetables of the internal market, are carried out through other less formalized fora.
 Although the Consortium framework of collaboration serves well the purpose of promoting exports and channelling corporate social responsibility campaigns, the internal markets and producers, as well as the health sector itself, appear to be placed in a weak position for promoting public health issues.